Intelligent-Silicon/Windows11-PerformanceTips/README.md

 Servers run alot of background processes like mail servers, database servers, etc etc, and will very rarely be used for a desktop, so the background quanta (time slice) needs to be bigger and have a small foreground quanta.

-Desktops run a desktop where the user is only using a Foreground program, so to make the Foreground process ie the foreground program more responsive, the Foreground quanta (time slice) needs to be bigger.
+Desktops run a desktop where the user is only using a Foreground program at any one time, although they might have more than one program open, so to make the Foreground process ie the foreground program more responsive, the Foreground quanta (time slice) needs to be bigger.

 This value consists of 6 bits divided into the three 2-bit fields
 ```